top of page

 How to develop one that is right for you.
 We critique each other's CVs, so be ready to share your own.

-Presenter: James Gardiner :: Host: David Skyrme
+Presenter: James Gardiner :: Host: Jonathan Firth

 Half Term